Skip to content

 source

-PeriodicRotation motion struct.
-It produces a rotation of the phantom in the three axes: x (pitch), y (roll), and z (yaw)
+Rotate struct.
+It produces a rotation in the three axes: x (pitch), y (roll), and z (yaw).
+We follow the RAS (Right-Anterior-Superior) orientation, and the rotations are applied following the right-hand rule (counter-clockwise):

 Arguments